alicolville/Weight-Tracker/readme.txt

 13. Admin - User search results
 14. Admin - Edit a user's data entry
 15. Admin - User's data card displayed on a tablet
+16. Admin - Displaying a another view of the user's data card

 == Upgrade Notice ==